Defects of Convolutional Decoder Networks in Frequency Representation: Representation problems

-\textbf{(Conclusion 4)} The upsampling operation makes the upconvolution operation generate a feature spectrum, in which strong signals of the input repetitively appears at certain frequencies.
-Such unexpected strong signals hurt the representation capacity of the network.
+\textbf{(Conclusion)} The upsampling operation makes the upconvolution operation generate a feature spectrum, in which strong signals of the input periodically appear at certain frequencies.
+Such strong periodic signals hurt the representation capacity of the network.

-More crucially, according to the spectrum propagation in Corollary~\ref{co1_entire}, such unexpected frequency components can be further propagated to upper layers.
+More crucially, according to the spectrum propagation in Corollary~\ref{co1_entire}, such periodic frequency components can be further propagated to upper layers.
 Thus, Corollary~\ref{co1_entire} may provide some clues to differentiate real samples and the generated samples.